riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/30_controls.md

 # Controls

-DotVVM also add the concept of __Controls__, reusable components that can be added anywhere in the HTML.
-You can recognize them easily by the `<dot:` prefix.
+DotVVM also adds the concept of __Controls__, reusable components that can be added anywhere in the View.
+You can easily recognize them by the `<dot:` prefix.

 ```dothtml
 <dot:TextBox Text="{value: Difference}" />
 ```

-The `TextBox` control is essentially an `<input type="text">` element that supports data-bindings.
+The `TextBox` control is essentially an `<input type="text">` element that supports binding expressions.

 > Note: Technically, every standard HTML element is also a control in DotVVM, specifically _HtmlGenericControl_.